 When you apply these Steps, you can be on many days filled with gratitude.
 Simple.
 Humbling.
 Fully Human.

-When you practice living emotionally fit, at work and in all of life, you come to see how you’re made—with talents, gifts, and limits too—and to know the joy that comes from never giving up on yourself.
+In all my books, my hope is you will come to see how you’re made—with talents, gifts, and grit—and to know the joy that comes from never giving up on yourself.